djmolloy57/test18thAprProjBook/README.md

 # Testing
-Automated Testing
+Unit Testing
-The python unittest module was used to derive automated tests for the functions in the app.py file. pytest to test website routes.
+The python unittest module was used to derive to test the different app.py routes for app site.

 Manual Testing
 CSS was tested by using Google Chrome Developer Tools to alter elements on the page.